How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Physical Layer Performance Analysis

 In the case of PPM-PC receivers, the capacity can be approximated with respect to the Holevo limit as~\cite{banaszek2020quantum}

-where $C_{PCR}$ is given by~\eqref{Capacityequation}.
-Dolinar et al. in~\cite{dolinar2012fundamentals} proposed using coherent states with PC to get closer to the Holevo limit; thanks to its ability to produce coherent states.
-This is challenging and not practical from an implementation perspective, though.
-Quantum number state (\acrshort{ns}), {also known as Fock state~\cite{leonhardt2010essential}, communications could be an alternative, where the quantum state is {with} a well-defined number of photons are shown to be able to reach the Holevo limit~\cite{dolinar2012fundamentals}.
-This could be challenging in practice, again though, since it requires high channel transmissivity, which is the probability of transmitted NS photon being received at the detector.
-To further illustrate this, considering OOK modulation, the single-photon NS capacity at high photon information efficiency can be written in terms of the channel transmissivity, denoted by $\eta$, asymptotically as
+where $C_{PCR}$ is given by~\eqref{Capacityequation}. {Dolinar et al.~\cite{dolinar2012fundamentals} proposed using coherent states with PC to get closer to the Holevo limit.
+This is challenging and not practical from an implementation perspective, though.} Quantum number state (\acrshort{ns}), {also known as Fock state~\cite{leonhardt2010essential}, communications could be an alternative, where the quantum state {with} a well-defined number of photons are shown to be able to reach the Holevo limit~\cite{dolinar2012fundamentals}.
+This could be challenging in practice, again, since it requires high-channel transmissivity, which is the probability of transmitted NS photon being received at the detector.
+To further illustrate this, considering OOK modulation, the single photon NS capacity at high {PIE} can be written in terms of the channel transmissivity, denoted by $\eta$, asymptotically as

 where if ${\eta}<<1$, then $f(\eta) = \eta/e$ and when $\eta{\sim}1$, $f(\eta) = ({\eta}-1)^{(\eta-1)}/e^{1-{\eta}}$.
 In the case of PPM, we have